timothyhull/100daysofcode/days/_83_84/README.md

 - Relocated the `generate_server_name` function to a new file, [`server_maker_helper.py`](https://github.com/timothyhull/100daysofcode/tree/main/days/_83_84/server_maker/app/server_maker_helper.py).

-- Created the `AWSConfig` abstract product class, to create AWS server configuration files using the abstract methods in the `ServerMaker` class.
+- Created the `AWSServer` concrete product class, to create AWS server configuration files using the abstract methods in the `ServerMaker` class.

 ---